Macmillan Precinct Masterplan

 • is this going to be another location where you intend to hold loud events?

-asked over 4 years ago
+asked almost 5 years ago

 Good afternoon.
 Can you please explain further?
 The site encompasses a large area inclusive of Town facilities, services and private land owners.
 I am unsure as to what location you are referring to.
 Thank you